 3 Ways to Write a CTA for a Blog

 You can use your CTA to drive your readers to all kinds of action.
-As an SEO blogger, these are the three I most commonly use for my clients, all creative entrepreneurs and service providers.
+As an SEO blogger, these are the three I most commonly use for my clients, all of whom creative entrepreneurs and service providers.

-1. Growing Your Email List
+1. Grow Your Email List

 Nothing is as powerful – or slept on – as email marketing for small businesses.
 If your post aligns with the kind of content you share to your list, use the CTA for the blog to get people on your email list.
 Link to your opt-in page, and clearly state what people are signing up for to avoid confusion (or breaking the law).